coalpha/archivist-scripts/twitch/README.md

-# vods
+# twitch

-vods should honestly be downloaded manually through twitch leecher.
+VODs should be downloaded manually through twitch leecher.
 Use this output format:

 ```